Annual Review of Fluid Mechanics

 Annual Review of Fluid Mechanics is a peer-reviewed scientific journal covering research on fluid mechanics.
-It is published once a year by Annual Reviews and the editors are Parviz Moin and Howard Stone.
+It is published once a year by Annual Reviews (AR) and the editors are Parviz Moin and Howard Stone.
 As of 2023, Annual Review of Fluid Mechanics is being published as open access, under the Subscribe to Open model.

-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 30.2, ranking it first out of 41 journals in "Physics, Fluids and Plasmas" and first out of 171 journals in the category "Mechanics".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 26.1, ranking it first out of 43 journals in "Physics, Fluids and Plasmas" and first out of 172 journals in the category "Mechanics".

 History

-The Annual Review of Fluid Mechanics was first published in 1969 by the nonprofit publisher Annual Reviews.
-Its inaugural editor was William R. Sears.
+The Annual Review of Fluid Mechanics was first published in 1969 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal's inaugural editor was William R. Sears.
 Taking after the Annual Review of Biochemistry, each volume typically begins with a prefatory chapter in which a notable scientist in the field reflects on their career and accomplishments.
 As of 2020, it was published both in print and electronically.
 Some of its articles are available online in advance of the volume's publication date.